CodeFrite/consensys-bootcamp-initial-idea/README.md

 At this point, the public will be able to support the project team by investing in the audit fees.

-When the project is finally deployed to the main net, the auditor will perform a last check to ensure that the code correspond exactly to the one audited:
+When the project is finally deployed to the main net, the auditor will perform a last check to ensure that the code corresponds exactly to the one audited:
 - If it is not the case, the funds invested will be returned to the the investors
 - The same will occur if the project team is unable to deliver its project to the main net before an agreed date